bgachara/bgachara.github.io/posts/databases.md

       - Middleware: Vitess, planetscale, mongoDB
     - Decentralized: Nodes organize themselves.
       - Leader election type.
+  - Most distributed DBMSs use a hybrid approach where they periodically elect some node to be a temporary coordinator.

+- An assumption stands that the nodes in our distributed systems are running the same DBMS s/w but rganizations often run many different DBMSs in their applications hence the need for a single interface for all our data.
+- Federated Databases
+  - Distributed arch that connects disparate DBMSs into a single logical system, expose a single query interface that can access data at any location.
+  - It is hard and nobody does it well
+    - Different data models. query languages, limitations.
+    - No easy way to optimize queries.
+    - Lots of data copying(bad)

 - Distributed Concurrency Control
   - Need to allow multiple txn to execute simultaneously across multiple nodes.
-    - many of the same protocols from single node DBMSs can be adapted
+    - Many of the same protocols from single node DBMSs can be adapted
   - This is harder because of
     - Replication
     - Network Communication Overhead
-    - Node failures
+    - Node failures(permanent+ephemeral)
     - Clock Skew

 ## OLAP VS OLTP

 - On-line Transaction Processing(OLTP)
-  - Short-lived read/write txns
+  - Short-lived read/write txns, 50ms.
-  - Small footprint
+  - Small footprint.
-  - Repetitive operations
+  - Repetitive operations.

 - On-line Analytical Processing
-  - Long-running read-only queries
+  - Long-running read-only queries.
-  - Complex joins
+  - Complex joins.
   - Exploratory queries.

 ### OLTP

+- Our goal is to have multiple physical nodes appear as a single logical DBMS.
 - How to ensure that all nodes agree to commit a txn and then make sure it does commit if we decide that it should.
   - What happends if a node fails?
   - What happens if our messages show up late?
   - What happens if we dont wait for every node to agree?

 - Assume all nodes in a distributed DBMS are well-behaved and under the same administrative domain
 - If we tell a node to commit a txn, then it will commit the txn(if there is no failure)
-- If you dont trust the other nodes in a distributed DBMS you need to use a BYzantine Fault Tolerant protocol for txns.
+- If you dont trust the other nodes in a distributed DBMS you need to use a BYzantine Fault Tolerant protocol for txns(blockchain).

 - Atomic Commit Protocol
-- when a multinode txn finishes, the DBMS needs to ask all the nodes involved whether it is safe to commit
+  - When a multinode txn finishes, the DBMS needs to ask all the nodes involved whether it is safe to commit
-- Examples:
+  - Coordination of commit order of txns across nodes in a distributed DBMS regardless of whether data is replicated or partitioned.
+  - Commit order = State machine

+### Examples

 - Two-Phase commit*
   - Each node records the inbound/outbound messages and outcome of each phase in a non-volatile storage log
   - On recovery examine the log for 2PC messages
     - if txn is in prepared state, contact coord.
     - if txn is not in prepared, abort it.
     - if txn was committing and node is cood, send COMMIT message to nodes.
+  - If coordinator crashes, participants must decide what to do after a timeout.
+  - If participant crashes, co-od assumes abort response and again a timeout is used to decide if a participant is dead.
   - 2PC Optimizations
     - Early Prepare Voting
-        - nide return query result if it knows no other query will run there.
+      - node return query result if it knows no other query will run there.
     - Early Acknowledge After Prepare
       - if all nodes vote to commit a txn, coord can send client an ack that their txn was successful before the commit phase finishes.

 - Three-Phase commit

 - Paxos*
   - Consensus protocol where a coord proposes an outcome(commit or abort) and then the participants vote on whether that outcome should succeed.
   - Does not block if a majority of participants are available and has provably minimal mesasge delays in the best case.
-    - *PAXOS MADE LIVE*
+  - *PAXOS MADE LIVE, Consensus on Transaction Commit*
   - K-safety - minimal number of required partitions.
   - Multi-Paxos
-      - if the system elects a single leader that oversees proposing changes for some period then it can skip the propose phase.
+    - If the system elects a single leader that oversees proposing changes for some period then it can skip the propose phase.
       - fall back to full Paxos whenever there is a failure
     - The system periodically renews the leader(known as a lease) using another Paxos round
       - Nodes must exchange log entries during leader election to make sure that everyone is up-to-date.
   - 2PC vs Paxos
     - 2PC
       - Blocks if coord fails after the prepapre message is sent, until coodinator recovers.
     - Paxos
       - Non-blocking if a majority participants are alive. provided there is a sufficiently long period without further failures.

 - Raft
+  - Similar to Paxos but with fewer node types.
+  - Only nodes with most up-to-date log can become leaders

 - ZAB(Zookeeper)
 - Viewstamped Replication

 - Replication
-- The DBMS can replicate data across redundant nodes to increase availability.
+  - The DBMS can replicate a database across redundant nodes to increase availability.
+  - Partitioned vs Non-Partitioned
+  - Shared-Nothing vs Shared-Disk

-- Design decisions:
+### Design decisions

 - Replica configuration
-    - Approach:
+  - Approaches
     - Primary-Replica
       - All updates go to a designated primary for each object.
       - The primary propagates updates to its replicas without an atomic commit protocol.
       - Read-only txns may be allowed to access replicas.
       - If the primary goes down, then hold an election to select a new primary.

     - Multi-Primary
       - Txns can update data objects at any replica.
       - Replicas must synchronize with each other using an atomic commit protocol.

   - K-Safety
     - Threshold for determining the fault tolerance of the replicated database.
     - The value K represents the number of replicas per data object that must always be available.
     - If the number of replicas goes below thos threshold then DBMS halts execution and takes itself offline.

 - Propagation scheme
   - When a txn commits on a replicated database, the DBMS decides whether it must wait for that txn changes to propagate to other nodes before it can send ack to application
   - Propagation Levels:
     - Synchronous (Strong Consistency)
       - The primary sends updates to replicas and then waits for them to ack that they fully applied(logged) the changes.
     - Asynchronous (Eventual Consistency)
       - The primary immediately returns the ack to the client without waiting for replicas to apply the changes.
       - Mostly used.

 - Propagation Timing
   - Approach
     - Continuous
       - DBMS sends log messages immediately as it generates them.
       - Also need to send a commit/abort message.
     - On Commit
       - DBMS only sends the log messages for a txn to the replicas once the txn is commits
       - Do not waste time sending log records for aborted txns
       - Assumes that a txn log record fits entirely in memory.

 - Update Method
   - Approach
     - Active-Active
       - a txn executes at each replica independently
       - need to check at the end whether the txn ends up with the same result at each replica
     - Active-Passive
       - each txn executes at a single location and propagates the changes to the replica
       - either do physical or logical replication.
       - not the same as primary-replica vs multi-primary

 - Google Spanner
-  - Google geo-replicated DBMS
+  - Google Geo-replicated DBMS
   - Schematized, semi-relational data model
   - Decentralized shared-disk architecture
   - Log-structured on disk storage